sirolad/schoo/README.md

 ## Credits

-Schoo is maintained by `Surajudeen AKANDE`.
+School is maintained by `Surajudeen AKANDE`.

 ## License

-Schoo is released under the MIT Licence.
+School is released under the MIT Licence.
 See the bundled [LICENSE](LICENSE.md) file for details.